 Look up the name of the company by conducting an Expert Search.
 Type in “AN/Name of Owner” into the search bar.

 Be aware that not all applications are available to the public.
 Most applications are held in secrecy for 18 months after filing.
 So, if you didn’t find anything, that doesn’t mean that there is no corresponding application.
 I know this is not what you want to hear but it is just the way the patent system works.

 9. How do you mark your product as patent pending?

 You can mark your product as patent pending as soon as you file the provisional or nonprovisional patent application under 35 USC § 292.
 The trademarks symbol is TM or Circle R ®.
 The symbol for copyrights is a Circle C or ©.
 Patents don’t have a symbol but you can print the patent number or the words Patent Pending or Pat.
 Pend. to signify ownership of the invention.

 Read my extension article on What are the patent marking requirements?

 To mark the product as patent pending, you can label the product or packaging as:

 - Patent Pending

 - Patent applied for

 A worldwide patent pending does not exist.
 However, the closest analog to a worldwide patent pending is a Patent Cooperation Treaty application, also known as a PCT application.
-More than 150 countries throughout the world have signed the PCT.
-It works in the following way: if an inventor files a PCT application, the inventor can submit the same application in any of the PCT member countries at a later date.
-Any country having any significant economy is a part of the PCT except for Taiwan and a few South American countries.
-Hence, the PCT application is an important part of securing worldwide patent pendency.
+More than 150 countries throughout the world have signed onto the PCT.
+If you file a PCT application, you reserve the right to file a patent application within certain time periods.